bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 you need.
 We are going to pop open font scroll right now.
 A lot of them is encouraging you to purchase.
 You click on, you can surf around.
 You got hot, recent.
 Here&apos;s the classification tags.
-Here we want san serifs, click there, Display fonts buried down there a little bit.
-You can find different types of fonts, contemporary fonts.
-Scroll through, you find one you like, you can click on the download here, and it&apos;ll take you to the actual font.
+Here we want san serifs, click there, Display fonts buried down there a little bit.</p>

+<p>You can find different types of fonts, contemporary fonts.
+Scroll through,
+you find one you like, you can click on the download here, and it&apos;ll take you to the actual font.
 Show you on several backgrounds here a little bit about the font written up.
 It&apos;s not as in depth as some of the other font browsers, but you can get a good idea of what this font looks like in real before downloading it.
 Let&apos;s go back here to sans-serif.
 Here you can get a little sense of it.
-How many times it&apos;s been downloaded at 269 when it was uploaded.
-The site who the designer is, if you like theirs, you can look for other designs.
+How many times it&apos;s been downloaded at 269 when it was uploaded.</p>

+<p>The site who the designer
+is, if you like theirs, you can look for other designs.
 Very simple stuff.
 You get the ABCs and what they look like here.
 Specimens test drive, you can type something in.
 This is my site, so you can see what a headline might look like, using it, looking for all the different characters in that font you type on the glyphs here.
 You can see here it doesn&apos;t cover everything.
-You start to get a sense that some fonts have a lot more characters pre determined by the artist than other fonts.
-But some of these are pretty weird looking.
-For instance, this 3, if it stood by itself, would definitely be hard to recognize as a 3 if you&apos;re going to ask me about it.
+You start to get a sense that some fonts have a lot more characters pre determined by the artist than other fonts.</p>

+<p>But some of these are pretty weird looking.
+For instance, this 3, if it
+stood by itself, would definitely be hard to recognize as a 3 if you&apos;re going to ask me about it.
 Here&apos;s the license and being able to use it, figure out exactly how you can use it, what&apos;s the legal rights to use it.
 Very important things.
-Then here is the web font kit.
+Then here is the web font kit.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-3">5.3 CSS Fonts - Part 2 (8:55)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Once you download it here&apos;s what download looks like.
-You download it there will be a zip drive where you unpack it.
+<p>Once you download it here&apos;s what download looks like.
+You download it
+there will be a zip drive where you unpack it.
 You&apos;ll have here an example pop up in the style.
 This is what it looks like.
 Here you have this is putting on h1, h2.
 Just as an example I showed some pulling font-family.
-The ones that are usually these artistic ones have a singular quotation mark around each one and so you&apos;ll see they look a little lighter.
-Then this is what a three font stack looks like.
-You have this regular one.
+The ones that are usually these artistic ones have a singular quotation mark around each one and so you&apos;ll see they look a little lighter.</p>

+<p>Then this is what a three font stack looks like.
+You
+have this regular one.
 They recommend for whatever reason if this font doesn&apos;t work in the browser, here&apos;s a browser specific font that will work so your website can sort at close to this 3dumbregular and then finally serif in case whatever reason this doesn&apos;t work to default back to the default serif.
 That is a general 3font stack.
-What happens is we&apos;ll try this one first.
-If this one doesn&apos;t work, it&apos;ll try that one if it doesn&apos;t then that one will work.
+What happens is we&apos;ll try this one first.</p>

+<p>If this one doesn&apos;t work, it&apos;ll try that
+one if it doesn&apos;t then that one will work.
 But ultimately, it&apos;ll stay on this one if that one works.
 What&apos;s going to differentiate it is you have then here obviously these headlines showing you what it looks like you are using this css.
 You have your style.css, your normal style, and then you have another stylesheet which will link out and it&apos;s just like the css all the way through.
-We&apos;ll link out to the folder that has the code that makes 3dumpregular work.
-Here I have 3dumpregular and then I have a stylesheet inside there.
+We&apos;ll link out to the folder that has the code that makes 3dumpregular work.</p>

+<p>Here I have 3dumpregular and then I have a
+stylesheet inside there.
 I go back to my browsing.
 This folder here is actually just the unzipped of this.
 I go in here and you&apos;ll see there&apos;s some specimen files.
 But ultimately this style sheet here is source URL.
 It&apos;s creating this font.family here.
 It&apos;s pulling in each one of these and if I go back there, you&apos;ll see it&apos;s pulling in the eot, the svg, the ttf, and the woff.
+Go back.</p>

-Go back.
-You&apos;ll see it&apos;s pulling in each one of these files into your website from the folder and we can pop these open up.
+<p>You&apos;ll see it&apos;s pulling
+in each one of these files into your website from the folder and we can pop these open up.
 You will see they are each one different codes and I need to specify what they are even to open them up and I&apos;m not going to bother doing that.
 Their browser ready to read.
-This is an EOT file.
+This is an EOT file.</p>

-Some of you may know
+<p>Some of you may know
 what some of these are.
 Each one of these then is going to give different ways to use this font in different browsers and get it to work.
 But then this style sheet you definitely want to make sure this gets pulled in and that is what I&apos;m doing here in my head.
 You&apos;re always going to have your style sheet and then you&apos;re going to have another link that&apos;s pulling in that font style.
 Then you can go into your
 CSS and use that font style once it&apos;s created and pulled in to your HTML.
-Now Google makes it a little easier.
-Google actually package it, it hosts it on its own browser and it&apos;ll give you this little link.
+Now Google makes it a little easier.</p>

+<p>Google actually package it, it hosts it on its own
+browser and it&apos;ll give you this little link.
 Let&apos;s go look at that now.
 We&apos;re actually here.
-First
-I&apos;m going to pop open this.
+First I&apos;m going to pop open this.
 Here is my dumb fontsquirrel and what it looks like on each one of these headlines.
 You can grab one and play around with it.
 This is hosting it on your own server.
 If you trust your own server more than Google, this is a great way to host it.
 But Google Fonts is generally the go to now.
-Now if you don&apos;t want everything in your whole entire we has to always be about Google.
-Font space is another one I used.
+Now if you don&apos;t want everything in your whole entire we has to always be about Google.</p>

+<p>Font space is
+another one I used.
 Obviously lists are there.
 There&apos;s several of them but here Google Fonts is of course the king.
 It&apos;s really nicely designed